- Tour Philosophy

 |Committee Selection (optional)

 Exempt Players - Exempt players will be entered into the field on a first-come, first-served basis up to the limit posted in the above table.
 Entries submitted by exempt players after the limit has been reached will be placed in the random draw pool.
 Should the exempt limit not be reached, the remaining spots will be added to the random draw.
+Entries will be accepted proportionately in the random draw based on the total number of entries in the respective divisions.

 Random Draw - After the close of entries a random draw will be conducted to fill the spots posted in the table above.
 All non-exempt players are automatically placed in the random draw pool of entries.
 Exempt players entering after the exempt limit has been reached will be included in the random draw pool.